srt32/blog/source/2014-02-14-n-101-an-introduction-to-query-optimization.html.markdown

 There is some additional work we could do in the future if we wanted to speed things up even more.
 Some options are:

-* Query caching, RailsCast on Rails model caching
+* Query caching so we don't even hit the database if the query has been performed previously
-* View caching
+* View caching so we don't have to render views as often
-* Caching at both apps

 #### Some more reading
 * Jumpstart Lab's [tutorial on queries](http://tutorials.jumpstartlab.com/topics/performance/queries.html).